wayfarer-rus/jxcore_embedding/README.md

 # How to build embeded examples for Linux
 * goto examples/example1 and look into Makefile

-Particularly you can build any source file by adapting this string:
+Basically you can build any source file by adapting this string:
 ````
 g++ sample.cpp -lstdc++ -std=c++11 -pthread -O3 -Wno-write-strings -I/targetFolder/include/node/public \
     -fno-rtti /targetFolder/bin/libjx.a /targetFolder/bin/libsqlite3.a \